-In accordance with the full continuum of care, PHP occurs after successful completion of inpatient medical detox (focuses on removing substances from body and provides medical stabilization) and residential inpatient (begins to start more in-depth therapy while providing clients a safe, separate living environment).
-Partial hospitalization for substance abuse is intended to continue these therapeutic endeavors, while simultaneously allowing clients more personal freedoms.
+Following the full continuum of care, PHP occurs after successful completion of inpatient medical detox (focuses on removing substances from the body and provides medical stabilization) and residential inpatient (begins to start more in-depth therapy while providing clients a safe, separate living environment).
+Partial hospitalization for substance use is intended to continue these therapeutic endeavors, while simultaneously allowing clients more personal freedoms.

 How Long is Partial Hospitalization?

 One of the key defining factors that determine partial hospitalization is the length of time spent in therapy as well as the length of the program.
 Since PHP for substance abuse is technically considered “outpatient”, less time is spent present in therapy sessions per week.

 The average PHP client will attend therapy sessions for a minimum of 20 hours per week, typically broken into four hours per day, five times per week.
 Partial hospitalization programs are considered “short-term”, intensive programs for addicts and alcoholics.
 They can last anywhere from four to six weeks.

 It should be noted; however, that these are merely averages.
 Every client is different and may have different needs.
 Depending on individual needs and progress in the program, a client may have to stay at the PHP level for a longer or shorter amount of time.

 What's the Difference Between PHP and Other Programs?